RSRef Real space refinement: atomic structure vs. map

 -h, --help show this help message and exit

--p, --pseudo Use pseudo-torsion angle (phi_i + psi_i-1), else individual phi, psi; ignored if impact –pseudo.
+-p, --pseudo Use pseudo-torsion angle (phi_i + psi_i-1), else individual phi, psi; ignored if impact --pseudo.

-impact> pickle
+pickle

 Save impact-needed data, so impact.py can replot without recaclulation (when tweaking plot).
-WARNING: objects picked by superpose must be compatible with impact - has not been checked recently.
+WARNING: objects picked by superpose

-Usage: pickle [options] FILE.jar - pickled impact object for later analysis.
+file output jar format, pickled impact object for later analysis.

 -h, --help show this help message and exit

-impact> plot
+plot

 Graph impact of dihedrals on fit.